dawidkotarba/blog/_posts/2020-11-07-jenkins-for-the-smart-and-lazy.md

 It is possible to create multiple different types of jobs in one script - also in loops, with different variables, etc. In other words - one parametrized loop can create lots of different jobs in a few seconds.
 Additionally, putting them in a VCS will preserve all configuration changes and give additional context to their reader about changes from the past.

-A further description of the plugin is available here: https://plugins.jenkins.io/job-dsl.
+A further description of the plugin is available here: [Job DSL Jenkins plugin](https://plugins.jenkins.io/job-dsl).
 Generally speaking, to execute a DSL script, we need:
 1. Install the plugin in Jenkins.
 2. Create a seed job that will generate other jenkins jobs from the script.
 We need to put the script in the Build/Process Job DSLs section.
 3. Run the seed that will generate Jenkins jobs.